-With the third largest barrier reef system in the world and over 700 islands and cays, the Bahamas covers a vast 470,000km² of crystal clear Atlantic Ocean, stretching southeast off the Florida coast, above Cuba.
-The size of the Bahamas is one of the reasons that the island chain guarantees such a variety of diving experiences – wrecks, caves, blue holes, coral gardens, infinite walls and of course, sharks.
+With the third-largest barrier reef system in the world and over 700 islands and cays, the Bahamas covers a vast 470,000km² of crystal clear Atlantic Ocean, stretching south-east off the Florida coast, above Cuba.
+The size of the Bahamas is one of the reasons that the island chain guarantees such a variety of excellent diving experiences – wrecks, caves, blue holes, coral gardens, infinite walls and of course, sharks.

-Regaldive offers liveaboard trips aboard the Bahamas Aggressor and the Bahamas Master.
-A choice of 7-, 10- and 14-night itineraries visiting a number of world-famous sites including the Exuma Cays Land and Sea Park, Tiger Beach, Bimini, Cat Island and Pig Beach provide easy access to remote yet premier dive spots.
+A choice of 7-, 10- and 14-night liveaboard itineraries visiting a number of world-famous dive sites including the Exuma Cays Land and Sea Park, Tiger Beach, Bimini, Cat Island and Pig Beach which provide easy access to remote yet premier dive spots.

-The spectacularly scenic Exumas consist of an array of more than 350 small islands and cays streaming down from just 35 miles south of New Providence to the anchor islands of Great and Little Exuma to the south.
-The Exumas are a 120-mile-long island chain-within-the-chain of the Out Islands.
-The Cays are the most exotic of the Out Islands, a collection of tiny jewels set in the aquamarine and sapphire of the most beautiful water you’ve ever imagined with an intriguing combination of walls and rich shallow reefs.
-The crystal-clear tropical Atlantic waters are thick with coral reefs that are alive with every imaginable ocean critter.
+The spectacularly scenic Exumas consist of an array of more than 350 small islands and cays streaming down from just 56 kilometres south of New Providence to the anchor islands of Great and Little Exuma to the south.
+The Exumas are a 193-kilometre-long island chain-within-the-chain of the Out Islands.
+The Cays are the most exotic of the Out Islands, a collection of tiny jewels set in the aquamarine and sapphire of the most beautiful water you’ve ever imagined, with an intriguing combination of rich shallow reefs and incredible wall dives.
+The crystal-clear tropical Atlantic waters are thick with coral reefs that are alive with a variety of ocean critter.

 Twin Centre Options